-The merchant sailors faced many hardships in their day to day life at sea, but in spite of their many struggles, they always knew how to find the sweetness in life.
+The merchant sailor faced many hardships during his time at sea, but in spite of his constant struggles, he knew how to find the sweetness in life.
 That's the lesson we'd like you to take home with you: how to find the sweetness in life.
-Is that the message you'll be taking home with you?
+Is that the lesson you'll be taking home with you?
+I'm sure it is.
+Well, now, then.
+That's the show!
+Thank you all for joining us this evening.
+Please be careful on your way out.
+Watch your step.
+Yes.
+Watch your step.
+Don't trip on your neighbor's heels now.